gilligan-ees-3310/lab-05-assignment/lab-05-instructions.md

         how does water vapor change the spectrum you see from the ground?

-        -   Does it make the longwave radiation brighter (warmer) or dimmer (cooler)?
+        -   Does it make the longwave radiation that heats the ground brighter (warmer) or dimmer (cooler)?
             -   Why do you think this is?

 ## Exercise 2: Water Vapor Feedback